Frog Portage

-Frog Portage or Portage du Traite was one of the most important portages on the voyageur route from eastern Canada to the Mackenzie River basin.
+Frog Portage or Portage du Traite was one of the most important portages on the voyageur route from Eastern Canada to the Mackenzie River basin.
 It allowed boatmen to move from the Saskatchewan River basin to the Churchill River basin.
 The Churchill then led west to the Mackenzie River basin.
 The fur trade route ran from Cumberland House, Saskatchewan north up the Sturgeon-Weir River.
 At its source the 300-yard Frog Portage ran, with a 20-foot drop, to Trade Lake on the Churchill a few miles west of the mouth of Reindeer River.
 The route then ran at least 250 miles northwest up the Churchill to Methye Portage which led to the Mackenzie basin.
-For background, see Canadian canoe routes (early).

 The name is said to come from a dried frog skin that the Cree Nation put up in derision of the Chipewayan's incompetence in preparing beaver skin.
 The name Traite (trade) comes from Frobisher's coup (see below).
 Today there are still a plank road and push car.
 There is a cairn at the Churchill side.

 Louis Primeau seems to have built a log hut on the Churchill side of the portage some time before 1774.
-In 1774 Primeau and Joseph Frobisher came north from Cumberland Lake to Primeau's hut and intercepted a large number of furs destined for the HBC at Churchill, Manitoba.
+In 1774, Primeau and Joseph Frobisher came north from Cumberland Lake to Primeau's hut and intercepted a large number of furs destined for the HBC at Churchill, Manitoba.
 With all his canoes full he headed for Grand Portage.
-In 1775 he, Thomas Frobisher and Alexander Henry the elder tried to return but were caught by the freeze at Amisk Lake.
-Next spring Thomas Frobisher went north and built a fort on the north bank of the Churchill.
+In 1775, he, Thomas Frobisher, and Alexander Henry the elder, tried to return but were caught by the freeze at Amisk Lake.
+Next spring, Thomas Frobisher went north and built a fort on the north bank of the Churchill.
 Joseph Frobisher and Alexander Henry followed a few months later.
 Again, they diverted a great deal of trade from the HBC.
 In 1777 Joseph Frobisher returned, but the HBC sent Robert Davey inland and he managed to ensure that the furs reached Hudson Bay.
-Peter Pond probably wintered near here in 1776-77 and 1777-78.
+Peter Pond probably wintered near here in 1776-77 and 1777–78.
 The fort seems to have been abandoned after this.

 Primeau's hut is thought to have been on a small point near the north end of the portage and Frobisher's fort was probably across from the portage on the north side of Trade Lake.